lazywinadmin/lazywinadmin.github.io/_posts/2020/2020-03-23-powershell7_whatsnew.md

 ## Select-String Emphasis

-`Select-String` allows you to search accross files for different words, patterns,...
+`Select-String` allows you to search across files for different words, patterns,...

 In PowerShell 7, an Emphasis mode was added by default.
 This can be disabled using `-NoEmphasis`.